I think that should be a decision made by Joe Biden.

 They're just lying to you.

-Like they said, oh, inflation's transitory.
+Like they said, oh, inflation is transitory.

-Then of course, we go from where's Jackie now to this moment.
+Then, of course, we go from, where's Jackie now to this moment?

-Uh my son Bo died in Iraq.
+My son Bo died in Iraq.

 No, he didn't, Joe.